fsalzano/DLT2025_presentation/README.md

 # DLT2025_presentation
-My Slide for the presentation at DLT2025
+My Slide for the presentation at DLT2025, check the PDF